Classification with many classes: challenges and pluses: Abstract

 \section{Abstract}

+The objective of the paper is to study accuracy of multi-class classification in high-dimensional setting, where the number of classes is also large (``large $L$, large $p$, small $n$'' model).
+While this problem arises in many practical applications and many techniques have been recently developed for its solution, to the best of our knowledge nobody provided a rigorous theoretical analysis of this important setup.
+The purpose of the present paper is to fill in this gap.

-We consider high-dimensional multi-class classification of normal vectors, where unlike standard assumptions, the number of classes may be also large.
-We derive the (non-asymptotic) conditions on effects of significant features, and the low and the upper bounds for distances between classes required for successful feature selection and classification with a given accuracy.
-Furthermore, we study an asymptotic setup where the number of classes is growing with the dimension of feature space and sample sizes.
-To the best of our knowledge, our paper is the first to study this important model.
-In particular, we present an interesting and, at first glance, somewhat counter-intuitive phenomenon that the precision of classification can improve as the number of classes grows.
-This is due to more accurate feature selection since even weak significant features, which are not sufficiently strong to be manifested in a coarse classification, can nevertheless have a strong impact when the number of classes is large.
-We consider both the case of the known and the unknown covariance matrix.
-The performance of the procedure is demonstrated on simulated and real-data examples.
+We consider one of the most common settings, classification of high-dimensional normal vectors where, unlike standard assumptions, the number of classes could be large.
+We derive non-asymptotic conditions on effects of significant features, and the low and the upper bounds for distances between classes required for successful feature selection and classification with a given accuracy.
+Furthermore, we study an asymptotic setup where the number of classes is diverging with the dimension of feature space and while the number of samples per class is possibly limited.
+We point out on an interesting and, at first glance, somewhat counter-intuitive phenomenon that a large number of classes may be a ``blessing'' rather than a ``curse'' since, in certain settings, the precision of classification can improve as the number of classes grows.
+This is due to more accurate feature selection since even weaker significant features, which are not sufficiently strong to be manifested in a coarse classification, being shared across the classes, have a stronger impact as the number of classes increases.
+We supplement our theoretical investigation by a simulation study and a real data example where we again observe the above phenomenon.

 {\em Keywords}: Feature selection; high-dimensionality; misclassification error; multi-class classification; sparsity.